A tale of fail.

 And with that, traffic, eyeballs, revenue, and whatever else was life-sustaining for the brand fell off the fjord.

-In a single day.
+In roughly a single post-holiday day.

 When I first heard that story, I recall thinking maybe Jay Chiat had it wrong when he famously asked, “How big can we get before we get bad?”